Banjarese

 - Traditional Medicine Practices

-- Traditional medicine involves herbal remedies and spiritual healing, often complementing modern healthcare.
+- Traditional medicine includes the use of herbal remedies and spiritual healing, often complementing modern healthcare.

 - Environmental Practices

-- Environmental practices emphasize sustainable agriculture and respect for natural resources, reflecting traditional ecological knowledge.
+- Environmental practices focus on sustainable use of natural resources, reflecting traditional knowledge and modern conservation efforts.

 - Rituals